Victordeleusse/Youtube_comments_analyser/README.md

 This project allows the YouTuber to store in a SQL database:

-- comments detected by the models as offensive or addressing a specific topic previously defined by the Youtuber;
+- comments detected by the models and reason why (offensive or addressing a specific topic previously defined by the Youtuber);
-- the authors of these comments
+- authors of these comments;
-- these comments and why they have been detected;
-- the date of these publications;
+- the date of these comments.

-and this for as many videos as desired.
+This for as many videos as desired.

-An account linked to each "bad" user is then incremented to identify the recurrence of certain "harmful" or aggressive viewers.
+An account linked to each viewer is then incremented to identify the recurrence of certain behaviour of viewers, and a global report is generated on daily (but it also can be changed) basis to get a global overview of these behaviours on youtube videos comments section.

 ## Implementation